Heat kernel analysis on diamond fractals: Introduction

-To further illustrate the applications of the continuity estimates obtained, we discuss in Section~\ref{S:ineqs} several functional inequalities related to the diffusion process.
-These are also interesting on their own and sometimes will involve the \textit{Dirichlet form} associated with the process.
-Hence Section~\ref{S:igDF} will be devoted to the investigation of some relevant potential analytic properties of the diffusion process.
-In particular, we find a very natural core of functions that consists of ``liftings'' of functions in the approximating metric measure graphs, see~\ Theorem~\ref{T:core_ig}.
-In addition, Theorem~\ref{T:DF_props} characterizes the Dirichlet form on the space as a suitable (Mosco) limit of Dirichlet forms.
-These results are of a much more abstract nature and hold in a more general setting that will be the subject of a forthcoming paper.
+which reflects the inhomogeneous nature of diamond fractals that allows the measure to be very different at different points.
+This type of phenomenon is observed in diffusion processes with multifractal structures, see e.g.~\cite{BK01}.

-Once again, the explicit formula of the heat kernel will allow us to give rather accurate estimates of the constants appearing in the inequalities discussed.
-Some of them, as for instance the Poincar\'e inequalities in Theorem~\ref{T:uniform_PI} and Theorem~\ref{T:local_PI}, are actually optimal due to the properties of the Dirichlet form.
-Our interest in the constants lies in the fact that these may become key in future investigations to determine whether (and in which sense) they characterize the geometry of the space.
-A Poincar\'e inequality as well as the ultracontractivity of the semigroup had previously been obtained in~\cite{HK10} for a special class of diamond fractals enjoying self-similarity.
-A generic diamond fractal may not be self-similar and we will thus approach some proofs in a different way.
+To further illustrate the applications of the continuity estimates obtained, the last section briefly discusses several functional inequalities related to the diffusion process that sometimes involve the \textit{Dirichlet form} associated with the process.
+Section~\ref{S:igDF} is devoted to the investigation of relevant potential analytic properties of the diffusion process such as the characterization of the Dirichlet form on a diamond fractal as a suitable (Mosco) limit of Dirichlet forms on its approximating metric measure graphs; c.f.~Theorem~\ref{T:DF_props}.
+The results mainly rely on the observation that ``liftings'' of functions in the approximating metric measure graphs provide a very natural core of functions, see Theorem~\ref{T:core_ig}; this property holds in the more general setting of inverse limits and will be the subject of a forthcoming paper.

-The logarithmic Sobolev inequality presented in Theorem~\ref{T:logSob} provides information about the exponential convergence to the equilibrium of the diffusion process in terms of the \textit{entropy}, given by~\eqref{E:Def_Entropy}.
-This type of inequalities have also been proved to be related with the \textit{hypercontractivity} of the heat semigroup in~\cite{Gro78}.
-Global Poincar\'e inequalities like~\eqref{E:uniform_PI} provide further information about the (exponential) convergence to equilibrium of the diffusion process, see e.g.~\cite{Che00,CGR10} and~\cite[Chapter 4]{BGL14}, whereas local Poincar\'e inequalites are usually studied in the context of Sobolev spaces.
-Also noteworthy is the fact that generalized diamond fractals do not satisfy the \textit{elliptic Harnack inequality}.
-This was proved in~\cite{HK10} for a particular (self-similar) class of diamond fractals; in general, it follows directly from the recent result~\cite[Theorem 3.11]{BM18} since generalized diamonds are not \textit{metric doubling}, see~\cite{BM18} and references therein.
+Apart from the inequalities outlined in Section~\ref{S:ineqs}, it is noteworthy to point out the fact that generalized diamond fractals do not satisfy the \textit{elliptic Harnack inequality}.
+This was proved in~\cite{HK10} for a particular (self-similar) class of diamond fractals and in general it follows directly from the recent result~\cite[Theorem 3.11]{BM18} since generalized diamonds are not \textit{metric doubling}, see~\cite{BM18} and references therein.